 - Use available options to search more than one database at a time.

 - Look for the option to set up an RSS feed or to Create an Alert.
 You are then notified when a new entry is added to the database that meets your search criteria.

 - Use the Interlibrary Loans RACER form to request items not held at Carleton’s library.

-- For additional relevant databases, look at the Subject Guides that best relate to your topic, such as Public Policy and Administration, Philanthropy & Nonprofit Leadership, Canadian Studies, Business, Sociology etc.
+- For additional relevant databases, look at the Subject Guides that best relate to your topic, such as Global & International Studies, Philanthropy & Nonprofit Leadership, Government Information, Canadian Studies, Business, Sociology etc.